jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Grippli.md

 Temperature: warm
 Organization: solitary, gang (2-5), pack (6-11), or tribe (21-30 plus 1 cleric leader of 3rd level)
 Treasure: NPC gear (leather armor, 4 darts, net, short sword, other treasure)
-Description: >
-  These small, intelligent, humanoid tree frogs live in primitive societies deep in the forests and marshes of the world.
-They hunt giant insects and eat fruits and flowers from their tree homes.
-They often barter with more advanced creatures for metal and gemstone ornaments.
-Grippli hatchlings develop into adults in less than a year.
-Unless they meet a savage end from a forest threat, they can live 60 years, their skin graying and losing its luster as they age.
-A grippli stands just over 2 feet in height and weighs 30 pounds.
-GRIPPLI CHARACTERS  Gripplis are def ined by their class levels-they do not possess racial Hit Dice.
-They have the following racial traits.  +2 Dexterity, +2 Wisdom, -2 Strength: Gripplis are nimble and alert, but spindly.
-Small: Gripplis are Small sized.
-Fast Speed: Gripplis have a base speed of 30 feet and a base climb speed of 20 feet.
-Darkvision: Gripplis can see in the dark up to 60 feet.
-Camouflage: +4 Stealth in marshes or forested areas.
-Swamp Stride: See above.
-Weapon Familiarity: Gripplis are proficient with nets.
-Languages: Gripplis speak Common and Grippli.
-Gripplis with high Int scores can choose from the follo
 Race: Grippli
 Class: ranger 1
 MR: